w3c/window-management/mdn-drafts/currentScreen.md

 ## Description

-The `currentScreen` read-only property of the `Screens` interface returns a `ScreenAdvanced` object giving more details about the current screen than is available on the `window.screen` object.
+The `currentScreen` read-only property of the `Screens` interface returns a `ScreenDetailed` object giving more details about the current screen than is available on the `window.screen` object.

 ## Syntax